oslabs-beta/kaptn/README.md

 Distributed under the MIT License.
 See LICENSE for more information.

-Give this product a ⭐️ if it helped you!
+Give this project a ⭐️ if it helped you!

 ![Untitled (1000 × 300 px) (1)](https://user-images.githubusercontent.com/106838422/235518916-ddc0d40b-fe19-41c9-b43b-ac34894d52b1.png)